KittyMcDonagh/Third-Milestone-Project/README.md

 ## **1.1 PURPOSE**

-The purpose of [my website](https://global-irish-cafe.herokuapp.com/) is to host Irish recipes from all over the world, and allow people to browse and compare how Irish recipes have been adapted by different countries to suit local produce and taste.
+The purpose of [The Global Irish Café](https://global-irish-cafe.herokuapp.com/) is to host Irish recipes from all over the world, and allow people to browse and compare how Irish recipes have been adapted by different countries to suit local produce and taste.
 Users can also add their favorite Irish recipes to the site.